PaloAltoNetworks/prisma-cloud-docs/README.md

 Each guide has its own dedicated directory.
 For example, the Administrator's Guide can be found in the top level `admin_guide/` dir.

-Each guide has a topic map, written in YAML format.
+Each guide has a topic map, named book.yml, written in YAML format.
 Topic maps reference all the individual source files that make up a document.
 They're also used to generate a document's navigation menu.